-The Race and Ethnic Studies program offers a minor.
-Students are encouraged to consult with Race and Ethnic Studies faculty and with their faculty advisor in their pursuit of a Race and Ethnic Studies Thematic Minor.
+The Race, Ethnicity and Migration Studies program offers a minor.
+Students are encouraged to consult with Race and Ethnic Studies faculty and with their faculty advisor in their pursuit of a Race, Ethnicity and Migration Studies Thematic Minor.

 5 units minimum.

-Students who choose the Race and Ethnic Studies Thematic Minor are engaged in the
+Students who choose the Race, Ethnicity and Migration Studies Thematic Minor are engaged in the

 - Examination of the meaning, nature, and enduring significance of race and ethnicity in the U.S. and the globe through a comparative, transnational, and interdisciplinary lens.